jdmonaco/git-latexdiff/readme.md

 The base and revision values can be git references of any sort (tags, branches, commit hashes, etc.) that are accepted by `git checkout`.

-Notes:
+### Script notes

 - The script passes the option `--append-safecmd=$ROOT/.append-safecmd` if you have a file called `.append-safecmd` in the document's directory; see `man latexdiff` for more about safe commands.
 - It will similarly pass `--append-textcmd=$ROOT/.append-textcmd` if there is a `.append-textcmd` file.
+- The `append` files above also have corresponding `exclude` files that may be specified.
 - If you have `\include` or `\input` commands to bring in other files, the script will use the `--flatten` option, meaning that you will also need `latexdiff` version 1.0.1+